tweag/gazelle_haskell_modules/README.md

 `gazelle_haskell_modules` makes no effort to honor those attributes when generating rules or resolving imports.

-### Package imports

-`gazelle_haskell_modules` ignores package imports as implemented in GHC with `-XPackageImports`.
-If two modules with the same module name are available, `gazelle_haskell_modules` would currently complain of an ambiguity when resolving dependencies.

 ### Detection of TemplateHaskell

 `gazelle_haskell_modules` detects modules that use `TemplateHaskell` by